mfreeborn/heliocron/README.md

   * `-o, --offset` [default: 00:00:00]

     Specify an offset, either in [-]HH:MM or [-]HH:MM:SS format, from the chosen event.
 Negative offsets (those which are prefixed with a '`-`' e.g. `-01:00`) will set the delay to be before the event, whilst positive offsets will shift the delay after the event.

+  * `--run-missed-task`

+    If this flag is present, then the process will exit successfully even if the event was missed.
+This can happen, for example, if the device running `heliocron` goes to sleep and does not wake up until after the event has occurred.
+Without this flag, if the event is missed by more than 30 seconds, then the task will not be run.

   * `--tag` [optional]